-During the effective dates of the NPDES permit, the co-permittees are authorized to discharge storm water to waters of the United States from all portions of the MS4 located within the Idaho Falls Urbanized Area that are owned and operated by the co-permittees, subject to the conditions set forth within the NPDES permit.
+During the effective dates of the NPDES permit and until EPA grants or denies the City's application for a new permit, the co-permittees are authorized to discharge storm water to waters of the United States from all portions of the MS4 located within the Idaho Falls Urbanized Area that are owned and operated by the co-permittees, subject to the conditions set forth within the NPDES permit.
 The NPDES permit also authorizes the discharge of storm water commingled with flows contributed by process wastewater, non-process wastewater and storm water associated with industrial activity, provided that the storm water is commingled only with those discharges set forth in Part I.D of the NPDES permit.